muratk3n/thirdwave/en/README.md

 ---

-Watching a demo dude is like "we have batteries, we charge them!", and then moves to the freezer, stove, he is like "uh they are propane powered". 😂 😂 😂 The state of this tech is so sad.
+Watching a vehicle demo dude is like "we have batteries, we charge them!", and then moves to the freezer, stove, he is like "uh they are propane powered". 😂 😂 😂 The state of this tech is so sad.

 ---